 From Äkäshotelli, the trail runs through a pine forest to the Hormistonjänkä duckboards, which you can walk your bike across.
 The trail is rocky in places and continues through old-growth forests until you come to Hangaskuru hut.
 Roast some snacks over a campfire and enjoy the view towards the beautiful Kesänkitunturi Fell.

-The long ascent leading to the top of Kukastunturi Fell begins from the wilderness café located at Kotamaja Lapp hut.
-The slope becomes gentler as you near the top, and the surrounding fell landscape gradually opens up around you.
-Above the tree line, the Arctic bearberry and lichen-covered rocks put on a miniature display of beauty.
+The long ascent leading to the top of Kukastunturi Fell begins from the café at Kotamaja hut.
+The slope becomes gentler as you near the top, and the surrounding landscape gradually opens up around you.
+Above the tree line, the lichen-covered rocks put on a miniature display of beauty.

-The wide-open top of Kukastunturi Fell provides far-reaching views and plenty of space to breathe.
-You’re surrounded by the other six fells of Ylläs as well as ancient pine stands and forested areas featuring spruce trees covered with horsehair lichen.
+The top of the Fell provides far-reaching views and plenty of space to breathe.
+You’re surrounded by the other six fells of Ylläs as well as raw arctic nature.
 Just imagine how beautiful the midnight sun looks from here!

 The rest of the trail is a reward for all the climbing done so far.
-A gravel trail takes you from the top all the way down to the village of Äkäslompolo.
-What an great experience!
+A gravel trail takes you all the way down to the village of Äkäslompolo.
+What a great experience!